ckaestne/seai/lectures/21_usability/usability.md

 * Reasons for failures:
   * (1) User doesn't know how to get AI to do X
-  * (2) AI simply can't do X
+  * (2) User says X, but AI simply can't do X
-* Users settle on simpler tasks over time; small improvements
+* Users settle on simpler tasks over time; small but limited improvements

 ----
 ## Failing to User's Expectations